Second battle of Tembien: Uork Amba

+While the Tigrayan army of Ras Seyoum was retreating in disarray, Bastico's 33,000 men supplied by airdrops were descending into the Ghevà valley behind the Ethiopian deployment.
+During the maneuver, the Italian troops would have been exposed in a critical situation to the attack of the Ethiopian troops who, however, did not guard the Ghevà but were positioned further north.
+This error by the Ethiopian deployment allowed the men of the III Army Corps to ford the river without problems and to deploy with the 1st CC.NN.
+Division "23 Marzo" on the right and the 1st Eritrean Division on the left.
 With his right flank in the air, Ras Seyoum ordered his army to pull back to the Tekezé fords.
 But, as his men straggled back along the one road open to them, they were bombed repeatedly.
 The rocky ravine where they were to cross the river turned out to be a bottleneck.
-The Italian bombers focused on the concentrated solid mass of defeated Ethiopians and soon the area was turned into a charnel house.
+The Italian bombers focused on the concentrated solid mass of the fleeing Tigrayans and soon the area was turned into a charnel house.

+Debra Amba

 Meanwhile, Ras Kassa and his army on Debra Amba had not yet seen action.
-Ras Kassa now decided to do what the Emperor had indicated and started to withdraw his army towards Amba Aradam.
-His army in turn was heavily bombed.
+On the 28th, troops of the III Corps made contact with the Ethiopian defenses of Ras Kassa, which, after three hours of fierce fighting, began to crumble and retreated toward the capital of Tembien: Abbi Addi.
+Capitalizing on this success, Bastico pushed his men further forward, moving the 1st Eritrean Division into the Tonquà Valley, from where artillery could already be aimed at Abbi Addi and the 1st "23 Marzo" CC.NN.
+Division toward Amba Tzellerè, which was occupied during the night.

+On the same day, Pirzio Biroli's troops forded the Beles and in the locality of Daran, where only a month before the encirclement of the Diamanti column had taken place in the battle of Uarieu Pass, they engaged in battle with the enemy, this time however the balance of forces was very different and the Abyssinian troops were routed and forced to retreat from Debra Amba, this allowed the closure of the pincer movement foreseen by Badoglio at 3 km from Abbi Addi which was occupied on the 29th, annihilating the remaining defences.

 On 29 February, the III Corps and the Eritrean Corps linked up about three miles west of Abbi Addi and the trap was complete.
 Even so, a large portion of both Ethiopian armies managed to escape Badoglio's dragnet.
 However, the men who escaped were demoralized and with little or no equipment.
-By the time Ras Kassa and Ras Seyoum reached Haile Sellassie's headquarters at Quorom two weeks later, they were accompanied by little more than the men of their personal bodyguards.
+By the time Ras Kassa and Ras Seyoum reached Haile Selassie's headquarters at Korem two weeks later, they were accompanied by little more than the men of their personal bodyguards.